little-arhat/ppx_jsobject_conv/Readme.md

 #### [@sum_type_as]

 By default, sum types are converted to javascript as arrays with first element being name of constructor: `["Constructor", A1, ...
 An]`.
-This plugin supports alternative conversion of sum types to javascrpit as objects: `{"Constructor": A}`.
+This plugin supports alternative conversion of sum types to javascript as objects: `{"Constructor": A}`.
 Note, that only sum types, where all constructors are unary can be converted this way.
 One must use tuple explictily instead of multi-arity.

 To use this option one can assign attribute `[@jsobject.sum_type_as "object"]` to any of the constructors of target sum type: